 Instructions

-- Peel, core and chop apples into medium size pieces.
+• Peel, core and chop apples into medium size pieces.
 In a bowl, add flour, white and brown sugar, cinnamon, cardamom, and lemon zest.
 Toss in blueberries and sliced apples.
-Then, add lemon juice and vanilla extract.
-Last of all, toss ingredients until evenly coated.

-- Mix together 1 egg with 1 tablespoon of water.
+• Mix together 1 egg with 1 tbsp of water.
 Lightly brush the top of the pie crust with the egg wash.
 Sprinkle with granulated sugar.